-An alternative to dutching for football betting in Ireland is to focus on horse racing instead.
+An alternative to dutching for football betting in Canada is to focus on horse racing instead.
 With horse racing one of the most popular sports to bet on, dutching is a very viable tactic.

-Football might be unpredictable but horse racing can be even harder to pick winners for, which is why dutching can be so useful when browsing the markets on betting sites.
+Soccer might be unpredictable but horse racing can be even harder to pick winners for, which is why dutching can be so useful when browsing the markets on betting sites.

-Dutching for horse racing betting in Ireland can be particularly useful when there is a race with several horses that have little to no chance of winning and you do not fancy the favourite to win.
+Dutching for horse racing betting in Canada can be particularly useful when there is a race with several horses that have little to no chance of winning and you do not fancy the favourite to win.

 Many people who use dutching on horse racing do so through the use of a betting exchange.
 This makes it easy to back horses to win, as well as betting against others through a 'lay' bet.